9 Fun things to do for Halloween in Tampa

 Oggi’s – This popular Italian establishment serves a delicious Butternut squash ravioli.

-Chain restaurant pumpkin treats – Of course, all you favorite chains will also be rolling out the pumpkin menu.
-My favorites include the Pumpkin muffin at Panera Bread, the Pumpkin Cheesecake at Olive Garden (pic above), Pumpkin donuts & muffins at Dunkin’ donuts, and Pumpkin pancakes at First Watch.
+Pumpkin treats at your favorite chains – Of course, all the chains will also be rolling out the pumpkin menu.
+My favorites include the Pumpkin muffin at Panera Bread, the Pumpkin Cheesecake at Olive Garden, Pumpkin donuts & muffins at Dunkin’ donuts, and Pumpkin pancakes at First Watch.

 Get back to nature via a shady park